Visitors and Volunteers

 All those who come into contact with children through their every day work whether paid or voluntary have a duty to safeguard and promote the welfare of children.

-Please also inform the Principal immediately if you become subject to any criminal investigation, caution or conviction.
+Please also inform the Head of Academy immediately if you become subject to any criminal investigation, caution or conviction.
 This helps to protect you as well as the young people in your care.

 What should I do if I am worried about a child?